finkelshtein/SunflowersWales/content/fundraising/20-07-2022-Llandeilo_Music_Festival/index.md

 ---
 title: Fundraising at the Evening Concert of the Llandeilo Music Festival 2022
 date: 2022-07-20
-image:
+cover:
-  focal_point: 'top'
+  image: featured.jpg
 share: false
 authors: [bohdana]
 ---

-Wednesday <a href="http://www.llandeilomusicfestival.org.uk/programme/programme/wednesday20.html" target="_blank">Evening Concert</a> of the Llandeilo Music Festival 2022 was dedicated to the victims of the terrible Ukraine War.
+Wednesday <a href="http://www.llandeilomusicfestival.org.uk/programme/programme/wednesday20.html" target="_blank" rel="noopener noreferrer">Evening Concert</a> of the Llandeilo Music Festival 2022 was dedicated to the victims of the terrible Ukraine War.

 <!--more-->